niksilver/board-game-framework/README.md

 some randomly-generated string for our unique game; it's the game ID.
 All clients connecting to that URL will see each other in the same game.

-To open a connection we issue an `Open` instruction, a bit like this:
+To open a connection you issue an `Open` instruction, a bit like this:

 ```elm
 import BoardGameFramework as BGF